Bob Condotta’s Report Card: Seahawks earn middling grades vs. Cardinals but fail season

 The defense had a slow start before finding its bearings and keeping the Seahawks in the game.

-But two roughing penalties late on Frank Clark and Bobby Wagner were also indicative of a season where the Seattle defense seemed to take a step back.
+But two roughing penalties late on Frank Clark and Bobby Wagner also were too indicative of a season when the Seattle defense seemed to take a step back.

-The cornerbacks played really well in this one, though, with Shaquill Griffing getting his first career interception.
+The cornerbacks played really well in this one, though, with Shaquill Griffin getting his first career interception and Byron Maxwell doing a really nice job throughout, especially as the game wore on.

+The Seahawks also got some really good contributions from defensive linemen Jarran Reed (two quarterback hits), Dion Jordan (one sack and a forced fumble) and Garrison Smith (two tackles, two quarterback hits).

+But the defense shared in the slow start by allowing an Arizona team that came into the game 30th in the NFL in rushing offense at 84.7 per game to rush for 77 on 19 carries in the first half.

 GRADE: B.